Edmakas/rsschool-devops-course-tasks/README.md

-# RS School DevOps Module 1: Basic AWS Infrastructure with Terraform
+# RS School DevOps Module 1: Automated AWS Infrastructure with K3s Cluster

 This repository implements the requirements of [RS School DevOps Module 1, Task 2](https://github.com/rolling-scopes-school/tasks/blob/master/devops/modules/1_basic-configuration/task_2.md).
-It demonstrates how to set up basic AWS infrastructure using Terraform, manage state in S3, and automate deployments with GitHub Actions.
+It demonstrates how to set up a complete AWS infrastructure with an **automated K3s Kubernetes cluster** using Terraform, manage state in S3, and automate deployments with GitHub Actions.

+## 🚀 **NEW: Fully Automated K3s Installation**

+**No manual work required!** This project now automatically:
+- ✅ **Installs K3s server** on node-1 (master)
+- ✅ **Installs K3s agent** on node-2 (worker)
+- ✅ **Configures kubectl** on bastion host
+- ✅ **Deploys test pod** to verify cluster functionality
+- ✅ **Sets up SSH keys** for secure node communication
+- ✅ **Configures all networking** and security groups

+The entire K3s cluster is ready to use immediately after Terraform deployment!

 ---